 Contaminants may be found in drinking water that may cause taste, color or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please contact the system's business office at 903-549-2488.
+For more information on taste, odor, or color of drinking water, please contact the system's business office.